-Since most trekking routes are in the northern part of the country which allows the trekkers to have an amazing experience with the natural landscape completely cut off of the rest of the country and only a few yak herders inhabit the high northern parts of the country.
+Since most trekking routes are in the northern part of the country it allows the trekkers to have an amazing experience with the natural landscape completely cut off from the rest of the country and only a few yak herders inhabit the high northern parts of the country.

 Druk Path Trek